awsdocs/amazon-guardduty-user-guide/doc_source/guardduty_finding-types-retired.md

 This finding is triggered when a change is detected to policies or permissions attached to AWS resources, such as when a principal in your AWS environment invokes the `PutBucketPolicy` API with no prior history of doing so\.
 Some services, such as Amazon S3, support resource\-attached permissions that grant one or more principals access to the resource\.
 With stolen credentials, attackers can change the policies attached to a resource in order to gain access to that resource\.

 #### <a name="persistence-iam-resourcepermissions_remediation"></a>

 **Remediation recommendations:**

-If this activity is unexpected your credentials may be compromised, see [Remediating compromised AWS credentials](guardduty_remediate.md#compromised-creds)\.

-## Stealth:IAMUser/LoggingConfigurationModified<a name="stealth-iam-loggingconfigurationmodified"></a>

-### A principal invoked an API commonly used to stop CloudTrail Logging, delete existing logs, and otherwise eliminate traces of activity in your AWS account\.<a name="stealth-iam-loggingconfigurationmodified_description"></a>

-#### <a name="stealth-iam-loggingconfigurationmodified_severity"></a>

-**Default severity: Medium\***

-**Note**
-This finding's default severity is Medium\.
-However, if the API is invoked using temporary AWS credentials that are created on an instance, the finding's severity is High\.

-#### <a name="stealth-iam-loggingconfigurationmodified_full"></a>

-This finding is triggered when the logging configuration in the listed AWS account within your environment is modified under suspicious circumstances\.
-This finding informs you that a specific principal in your AWS environment is exhibiting behavior that is different from the established baseline; for example, if a principal \(AWS account root user, IAM role, or IAM user\) invoked the `StopLogging` API with no prior history of doing so\.
-This can be an indication of an attacker trying to cover their tracks by eliminating any trace of their activity\.

-#### <a name="stealth-iam-loggingconfigurationmodified_remediation"></a>

-**Remediation recommendations:**